gletort/PhysiBoSS/doc/wiki/README.md

 cd PhysiBoSS
 make install
 </pre>
-If the compilation fails, refer to this documentation <a class="el" href="Installation">page </a> for more explanations.
+If the compilation fails, refer to this Installation documentation page for more explanations.
 </p>

 <p>To generate/update code-specific documentation, type 'make doc' in the main directory.
 The documentation is generated with <code>doxygen</code>, which can be configured in the <code>Doxyfile</code> file present in this directory.